 Sheep Herding and Guard Dogs in the Wood River Valley

-It is summer in the Wood River Valley and that means lots of people are heading for the hills to camp, hike, and bike.
-It is not just outdoor lovers who are heading to higher altitudes.
-Starting this week, Idaho ranchers are guiding their sheep herds across valleys and streams in the lower elevations of Southern Idaho, over Galena summit and into the Sawtooth Mountains for summer grazing.
+Fall is coming to the Wood River Valley and Idaho ranchers are guiding their sheep herds across valleys and streams down through the lower elevations of Southern Idaho, after a summer of grazing in the high country.
 Many local sheep herders use Great Pyrenees dogs as their “livestock guard dogs” during this migration process.
 These large, white dogs have been bred for centuries to deter predators and serve as vigilant guardians of the sheep.

 It is not uncommon for local outdoor enthusiasts to encounter these dogs, and the herds they protect, while recreating in the Wood River Valley and the Sawtooth Mountains.
 Several local organizations, including Mountain Humane, Trailing of the Sheep Festival, Blaine County Recreation District (BCRD), and Flat Top Sheep Company are working together to educate the public on what to do if they find themselves face to face with these big guard dogs.